Krasnoyarsk, Moscow, and Smolensk, Fall 2017

-This eight-week online course will bring together aspiring writers in Moscow and Smolensk, Russia for an intensive and interactive study of the craft of playwriting.
+This eight-week online course brought together aspiring writers in Moscow and Smolensk, Russia for an intensive and interactive study of the craft of playwriting.
 The course title, On the Line, refers to Act II of Henrik Isben’s Hedda Gabler, wherein the title character states, “The journey’ll [marriage] be a long one … a long one yet, I’ve just come to a stopping-place on the line.”
-This course will be designed to equip young aspiring writers with the tools and discipline to overcome the “stopping places” they may encounter in their future creative pursuits.
+This course was designed to equip young aspiring writers with the tools and discipline to overcome the “stopping places” they may encounter in their future creative pursuits.

-Each class will offer live video lectures on the craft of playwriting, in-class readings and in-class writing exercises, and opportunities for students to share and discuss their writing assignments.
-Weekly reading and writing assignments will challenge participants to further their engagement with the theory and practice of playwriting.
-During the last class, small groups of students will perform scenes written during the course.
-After the course concludes, each student will submit their two favorite assignments to the instructor, who will provide written feedback by email.
+Each class offered live video lectures on the craft of playwriting, in-class readings and in-class writing exercises, and opportunities for students to share and discuss their writing assignments.
+Weekly reading and writing assignments challenged participants to further their engagement with the theory and practice of playwriting.
+During the last class, small groups of students performed scenes written during the course.
+After the course concluded, each student submitted their two favorite assignments to the instructor, who provided written feedback by email.

-The course will begin October 3 and end on November 21.
-With support from the Embassy of the United States in Moscow, a course facilitator in each location will promote the course, recruit applicants, review applications, and select a group of young adult writers (ages 18-28) for admission to the course.
-The students chosen to participate will demonstrate an enthusiasm for playwriting and the desire to expand their journey as playwrights “on the line.”
+The course began October 3 and ended on November 21.
+With support from the Embassy of the United States in Moscow, a course facilitator in each location promoted the course, recruited applicants, reviewed applications, and selected a group of young adult writers (ages 18-28) for admission to the course.
+The students chosen to participate demonstrated an enthusiasm for playwriting and the desire to expand their journey as playwrights “on the line.”